nbarkoch/mobileye_project_integration/README.md

 ## Second step: filter the traffic lights
 with Neural Network Model (which we trained with a dataset we created), using TensorFlow.
 ## Third step: estimate distance from each traffic light
-with Structure From Motion (using Ego Motion equation)
+with Structure From Motion (using Ego Motion equation, the necessary parts provided as input from the car sensors)